-If you own an iPhone and an Apple TV, it's easy to wirelessly beam your photos to the big screen using AirPlay.
-You can also use your own Photo Stream photos as your screen saver instead of the stock photos that come on your Apple TV.
-The best part is that as you take photos, they'll automatically update and you'll always have new and fresh photos for people to see!
+If you own an iPhone and an Apple TV, you can use your Photo Stream photos as your screen saver.
+They're likely far more personal and meaningful to you than the natural photography Apple includes as default.
+Best of all, as you take new photos, they'll automatically update and you'll always have new and fresh photos for people to see!

 How to enable Photo Stream on your iPhone